nmajutee/alx_be_shell/README.md

-This script that switches the current user to the user betty.
+This script that switches the current user to the user betty